-- 7 tablespoons palm shortening (or cold butter, if not dairy-free)
+- ½ cup palm shortening (or cold butter, if not dairy-free)

 - 2 teaspoons lemon juice or distilled white vinegar

 - Blend flour, coconut sugar, and salt together in a large mixing bowl or food processor.
 Cut in or blend in shortening/butter until mixture is crumbly.
-Blend in egg and lemon juice/vinegar.
-Add water 1 tablespoon at a time (if needed) just until dough comes together and is soft, but not sticky.
+Blend in lemon juice/vinegar and water 1 tablespoon at a time, just until dough comes together and is soft, but not sticky.
 Dough shouldn't be crumbly, if it is add a little more water until it's pliable.

 - Roll dough out in between 2 sheets of parchment paper (to prevent sticking) a couple inches larger than your pan (mine is a 10.25-inch tart pan).

 - Invert the crust into the tart pan using the parchment paper.
 Carefully fit the dough into the pan, along the corners and up the edge.
 Fold in excess dough to reinforce the sides then trim any extra dough.
 Prick the bottom of the crust and place into the fridge or freezer to chill.
 Meanwhile, preheat the oven to 375ºF.

 - After the dough has chilled for 15–20 minutes, line the crust with parchment and fill with pie weights or dried beans.
 Place pan onto a baking sheet and bake for 25 minutes.
 Remove pie weights and parchment and bake for an additional 10–15 minutes until golden brown.
 Let cool completely before filling.
 Crust can be made 1–2 days ahead of time, cooled completely, and loosely wrapped in plastic wrap.
 Assemble the tart shortly before serving.